leftclickben/cn-wspro-client-releases/README.md

 <img width="600" alt="refresh" src="https://user-images.githubusercontent.com/29868058/100344368-b59f8700-3006-11eb-9438-c90d0b337442.png">

 5. **Do NOT** change the assignee on ANY ticket in Jira, for an issue type which is on-boarded on ALP.

+6. Please **do NOT** move away from the extension until an operation you performed (fetch/pause/resume/finish) is completed.
+If you do so, please click on the refresh button on the extension when you come back to it.